Galois representations on the cohomology of hyper-K\"{a}hler varieties: Introduction

 \subsection{Aknowledgements}

 I am most grateful to Ben Moonen and Arne Smeets for their help and encouragement.
-I also wish to thank Lie Fu for many useful discussions around the topics of this paper.
+I wish to thank Lie Fu for many useful discussions around the topics of this paper.
+I also thank the referee for his/her careful review.